Eugen-Ludwig Zweigart: Defense of the Reich

+Normandy landings and death

+When Allied forces launched Operation Overlord, the invasion of German-occupied Western Europe on 6 June, III.
+Gruppe was immediately ordered to relocate to Villacoublay Airfield.
+That day, the Gruppe reached Nancy, arriving in Villacoublay the following day where it was subordinated to II.
+Fliegerkorps (2nd Air Corps).
+Its primary objective was to fly fighter-bomber missions in support of the German ground forces.
+The Gruppe flew its first missions on 7 June to the combat area east of Caen and the Orne estuary.

-On 8 June 1944, Zweigart was shot down flying Focke-Wulf Fw 190 A-8 (Werknummer 170736) in aerial combat near Les Champeaux, France.
+A days later on 8 June, Zweigart was shot down flying Focke-Wulf Fw 190 A-8 (Werknummer 170736) in aerial combat near Les Champeaux, France.
 He bailed out and was allegedly shot and killed while hanging in his parachute.
 He was interred at the Saint-Désir-de-Lisieux German war cemetery.

 Summary of career

 Aerial victory claims

 According to US historian David T. Zabecki, Zweigart was credited with 69 aerial victories.
 Spick also lists him with 69 aerial victories claimed in an unknown number of combat missions.
 This figure includes 54 aerial victories on the Eastern Front and 15 over the Western Allies.
 Mathews and Foreman, authors of Luftwaffe Aces — Biographies and Victory Claims, researched the German Federal Archives and found records for 66 aerial victory claims plus two further unconfirmed claims.
 This figure includes 52 aerial victories on the Eastern Front and 14 on the Western Front, including ten four-engined bombers.

 Victory claims were logged to a map-reference (PQ = Planquadrat), for example "PQ 10131".
 The Luftwaffe grid map (Jägermeldenetz) covered all of Europe, western Russia and North Africa and was composed of rectangles measuring 15 minutes of latitude by 30 minutes of longitude, an area of about 360 sqmi.
 These sectors were then subdivided into 36 smaller units to give a location area 3 × 4 km in size.